 - The best weapons in Assassin’s Creed Valhalla

 Don’t mark your calendars anytime soon.
-Ubisoft has only confirmed that Assassin’s Creed: Infinity is in the development stages.
+Ubisoft has only confirmed that Assassin’s Creed Infinity is in the development stages.
 We don’t have an established release date, nor will we have one any time soon.
-Ubisoft’s energy remains on Assassin’s Creed Valhalla as they continue pumping out expansions and DLC.
+Ubisoft’s energy remains on Skull and Bones as they prepare for the November release.

 “… a collaborative, cross-studio structure between Ubisoft Montreal and Ubisoft Quebec…will define the overall future of Assassin’s Creed [including] an important upcoming, early-in-development project codenamed Assassin’s Creed Infinity.”